braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/swift_package_manager.md

 ---

-# Swift Package Manager integration
+# Swift Package Manager integration for iOS

-Installing the iOS SDK via [Swift Package Manager][1] (SPM) automates the majority of the installation process for you.
-Before beginning this process, ensure that your environment is supported by Braze (see: [Version Information][2])
+Installing the Swift SDK via [Swift Package Manager][1] (SPM) automates the majority of the installation process for you.
+Before beginning this process, check the [version information][2] to ensure that your environment is supported by Braze.

 ## Adding the dependency to your project